 Most Affordable Neighborhoods in Seattle, WA

-Some of the cheapest neighborhoods in Seattle are South Seattle, West Seattle, and Atlantic.
+Some of the cheapest neighborhoods in Seattle are South Seattle, North Beacon Hill, and Atlantic.
 These neighborhoods offer some of the lowest rent prices in Seattle, making them ideal for renters on a budget.
-As of March 16, 2025, the average rent in Seattle is $2,072, which is 1.3% higher than last year.
+As of April 13, 2025, the average rent in Seattle is $2,079, which is 0.3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 South Seattle